 Blocklists are tools that are used by ISPs to inform decisions on whether or not to place a message in the end user’s inbox.
 If an IP or domain is on a blocklist, ISPs that use that blocklist to inform inbox decisions will not accept mail from that IP.
 Most blocklists are dynamic, meaning that they will delist automatically after a given period of time or when the sender’s email statistics improve.

-An IP will be included on a blocklist if certain criteria are met, and these criteria vary.
+An IP will be included on a blocklist if certain criteria are met, and these criteria vary from blocklist to blocklist.
 Spamhaus, the world’s most well repudiated and widely used blocklist, has a great graphic that explains how their blocklist feeds information to ISPs and what happens from there.

 While blocklists use a number of methods to determine whether or not an IP is sending messages that could be considered spam, two of the most common are spamtraps addresses and user feedback.
 Spamtraps are email addresses that are not meant to receive email.
 Some spamtraps were created by anti-spam professionals and were never meant to receive email, while others are simply old invalid addresses that have been repurposed.
 You can read more about spam traps here: What Is a Spamtrap and Why Do They Matter?.
 Blocklists also rely heavily on feedback from users that tell them that a particular IP or sender is sending spam.